Tatsuya-Nonogaki/Scratch/README_export-ADData_devel.md

 ##### -NoUsersContainer and -NoForceUsersContainer

-By default, user or group objects imported directly under the domain root (with no OU) are placed in the domain's default container (`CN=Users,DC=...`).
+By default, users and groups that would otherwise be created directly under the domain root are placed in the domain's default container (`CN=Users,DC=...`).
 If you specify `-NoUsersContainer`, such objects are instead created directly under the domain root (`DC=...`).
 If you specify `-NoForceUsersContainer`, objects are imported exactly as their DN dictates:
 - If the DN was originally directly under the domain root, it is imported there.
-- If the DN was originally under the Users container, it remains in Users.
+- If the DN was originally under the `Users` container, it remains in `Users`.

+This behavior also applies in cases where the resulting DN path ends up directly under the domain root, such as when all OUs are removed from an object's original DN by the `-TrimOU` option.

 **Precautions:**
 - These parameters are **mutually exclusive**; you must specify only one or neither.